 Storage Instructions

-Store any leftover vegan raita in an airtight container in the fridge for around 3 days.
-However, the taste will change as it sits, so you may need to top up the spices/lemon.
+Store this Indian cucumber yogurt sauce in an airtight container in the fridge for 3-4 days.
+You may need to top up spices/lemon between servings.

 FAQs